United States men's national basketball team: 1992–2000

 The replacement team was composed largely of players from American colleges, the minor-league Continental Basketball Association, or European pro leagues.
 The unheralded roster captured a bronze medal, considered a solid achievement given its lack of top-notch talent.
 The team was nicknamed the "Dirty Dozen" for its work ethic and teamwork.
 Undrafted free agent Brad Miller became a two-time NBA All-Star.
 Some of the other team members—including Trajan Langdon, Kiwane Garris, David Wood and Michael Hawkins—had brief spells in the NBA.
 All went on to have careers in Europe, with Langdon being named to the Euroleague's All-Decade Team for the 2000s.

 During the late 1990s, international basketball began to gather attention as more and more foreign players became stars in the NBA.
-Therefore, the 2000 U.S. team had the enormous task of proving that American basketball could remain the best in the world.
+Therefore, the 2000 US team had the enormous task of proving that American basketball could remain the best in the world.
 The new team that was assembled again featured NBA players, but this time few of them were considered to be true superstars, as several elite players elected not to participate.

-The U.S. team participated in the 2000 Olympics in Sydney, Australia and was coached by Rudy Tomjanovich.
+The US team participated in the 2000 Olympics in Sydney, Australia and was coached by Rudy Tomjanovich.
 It won its first two games by lopsided margins, but faced more difficult competition thereafter.
-In a preliminary game against Lithuania, the U.S. team won 85–76, marking the first time a team of professional American players failed to win by double digits.
+In a preliminary game against Lithuania, the US team won 85–76, marking the first time a team of professional American players failed to win by double digits.
 Two games later, in a 106–94 victory over France, Vince Carter pulled off one of the most famous dunks in basketball history, jumping over the 7 ft 2 in French center Frédéric Weis on his way to the basket.
 (The French media would dub Carter's feat le dunk de la mort—"the dunk of death".)

 A shock came in the semifinals when the United States defeated Lithuania by the close score of 85–83.
 Lithuanian star (and future NBA player, first with the Indiana Pacers and later with the Golden State Warriors) Šarūnas Jasikevičius failed to get a potential game-winning 3-point shot off in time.

 The closeness of the semifinal game was so shocking that NBC took the unusual step of showing the gold medal game live rather than on tape delay.
 (The game started around 2 p.m.
-Sydney time on Sunday, October 1, which is late Saturday evening in the USA.
+Sydney time on Sunday, October 1, which is late Saturday evening in the United States.
 NBC originally planned to show the game almost 24 hours later during its Sunday prime time broadcast.)
-The USA won the gold medal against France in a close game, 85–75.
+The US won the gold medal against France in a close game, 85–75.
 Though the US went undefeated on its way to the gold medal, the team began to lose its aura of invincibility for the first time.